-App Review Paper (10% of your grade): Midway through the course, students will be expected to complete a review of a smartphone app or other technology-based intervention (e.g., virtual reality for mindfulness) that can be used for intervention with a patient population (e.g., adolescents with anxiety; pediatric patients undergoing an invasive medical procedure).
+App Review Paper (20% of your grade): Midway through the course, students will be expected to complete a review of a smartphone app or other technology-based intervention (e.g., virtual reality for mindfulness) that can be used for intervention with a patient population (e.g., adolescents with anxiety; pediatric patients undergoing an invasive medical procedure).
 This review will be less than one page of single-spaced text (brevity is preferred) that will contain four sections: 1) A description of the app/tool; 2) A description of how it is used with the specific target population; 3) A discussion of the evidence-base for use of the tool (e.g., any randomized control trials?); and 4) Your opinion on the utility of the tool for use with the population it is designed to target.
 More information will be provided via Canvas as the assignment due date approaches.
+The app must have empirical support; apps with at least one randomized controlled trial are preferred.
+Submissions will be evaluated for plagiarism; if plagiarism is evident students will be referred to the Dean's office for academic misconduct.